SumanthReddyKConestoga/CloudIaCFinalProject/README.md

-Absolutely, Sumanth.
-Here’s the **lean, no-nonsense README**: only what matters, zero config dumps, heavy on **commands**, and explicit **screenshot** capture guidance.
-Use it as your repo README or as your submission playbook.

----

 # CloudIaCFinalProject — Operator Runbook

 This project deploys **S3, EC2, RDS** on AWS using **Terraform** (private RDS) and **CloudFormation** (public RDS).
 Follow this runbook end-to-end for your demo and evidence.